 Help at work

-If you are in paid work you may need to make some adjustments if the person you care for goes into hospital and/or when they come out of hospital.
+If you are in paid employment, you may need to make some adjustments if the person you care for goes into hospital and/or when they come out of hospital.
 This could be anything from needing to make regular phone calls to check on them, through to taking off an extended period of leave.
 Most working carers have the following rights:

 - the right to request flexible working